Regularization

 0.04

-And we can compute the MSE for predictions in the test set using the cross-validated model.
+Next, let’s compute the MSE for predictions in the test set using this cross-validated model:

 y_test_pred = lasso_best.predict(X_test_scaled)